Verisign Logo

 VeriSign Logo History

-But the activities of the company are not limited to this.
-It also keeps websites secure by verifying the identity of their owners, the absence of malware, and the ownership of the domain name.
+But the company’s activities are not limited to this.
+It also keeps websites secure by verifying the identity of their owners, the absence of malware, and domain ownership.
 If everything is in order, then the web resource receives a special sign known as the VeriSign Trust Seal.
 Its main element is a black checkmark that breaks down into “pixels.”
 The same symbol was used in the first Verisign emblem.
-But in 2012, the concept of the logo changed – the checkmark was replaced by a geometric design of a rhombus and a trapezoid inside a blue circle.
+But in 2012, the logo concept changed; the checkmark was replaced by a geometric design of a rhombus and a trapezoid inside a blue circle.

 What is Verisign?